 - Prep Time: 10 minutes

 A perfect balance of textures and flavors this sweet potato salad features shaved Brussels sprouts, roasted sweet potatoes, pecans, and Gouda cheese.

 - ¾ teaspoon teaspoon kosher salt, divided

 - 1 pound Brussels sprouts

-- Sharp cheddar or aged Gouda cheese (optional)
+- Aged white cheddar or aged Gouda cheese (optional), thinly sliced

 - Fresh ground pepper